gbishop/OS-DPI/README.md

 - <a href="https://unc-project-open-aac.github.io/OS-DPI/#new">Start a new
   design</a>

+You can download the content used in these demonstrations in the
+<a href="examples/">examples</a> folder.

 **These demos are known to not work in Safari.** Please use Google Chrome or one if its variants.